bclews/type/_posts/2019-05-23-configuring-macOS-terminal.md

 ---
 layout: post
-title: Setting up my macOS terminal.
+title: Configuring my macOS terminal.
 ---

 This post outlines how I recently configured a new macOS terminal.